Papyrus (Undertale): Concept and creation

 Sprites made by Fox before Papyrus' design was finalized by Temmie Chang.
+The sprite in the lower right was used as the final pose reference.

 Papyrus was created by Toby Fox, the creator of Undertale.
 He is a skeleton who wears "Battle Body" armor, and who has a large ego.
 This armor was described by Fox as something resembling Captain Falcon from F-Zero and an enemy from Mega Man X. He was conceived alongside Toriel, though his concept was significantly different compared to his final version.
 He was going to wear a fedora, watch a show called "My Little Boney," and be creepy, lacking redeeming qualities.
 This incarnation was inspired by the character Dedan from the video game Off.
 Like in the game, the human would go on a date with him, and he would call them throughout the game.
 Fox was glad to have scrapped this idea, as he felt it wouldn't feel right to have such a "mean-spirited character."
 When working on his next incarnation, he initially did not give him eyebrows, though not for long.
 Fox attempted to create Papyrus' battle sprite himself but was disappointed with the outcome, so he made a sketch of Papyrus for artist Temmie Chang to turn into a sprite.
 Fox asked artist Guzusuru to design sprites for the date with Papyrus, but they ended up being "too good," so Fox made them himself.
 A Steam trading card based on Papyrus was included with a set of Undertale cards created by artist Linnet, depicting four instances of his in-game online persona posing around a plate of spaghetti, a food Papyrus frequently cooks.
 The image originally had English text stickers on it, but Steam had them remove it to make it internationally friendly.
 His theme, "Bonetrousle," was originally created for an earlier role-playing game Fox was making that he ultimately scrapped, though parts of it would later form what would become Deltarune.
 It would have been the regular battle theme.

 Papyrus' dialogue is communicated in the papyrus font.
 Papyrus' existence, as well as his brother Sans, was inspired by the webcomic Helvetica, which featured a skeleton named after the typeface Helvetica.
 When translating Undertale into Japanese, however, this needed to be changed due to being difficult to translate.
 The final version had Papyrus' dialogue be communicated in a "faux hand-drawn vertical script."
 In Japanese, Papyrus uses the first-person pronoun "oresama" or "Papyrus-sama," owing to his "serious yet goofy nature."
 He also switched between gender-neutral speaking styles, such as otoko-kotoba and guntai-kotoba, and when he is speaking seriously or when speaking to Sans, he uses ikanu (older writing forms).
 He uses polite manners of speech when talking to superiors like Undyne, such as masu and desu forms.
 His dialogue towards the human becomes more polite, such as using "te" after asking for a favor.